probtn/readthedocs-en/adriver.rst

 Integrtion with AdRiver (javascript/JavaScript banner)
 ----------------------------------

-To use this type of integration, proceed throw this steps:
+For this integration type follow these steps:

 Step0
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^